davidbemel/1-Python/PythonBasics1.md

 ## Boolean evaluation
 Never use == or != operator to evaluate boolean operation.
 Use the is or is not operators, or use implicit boolean evaluation.
-NO (even if they are valid Python)
-< use in example: True is True // True is not False // a is not False
+NO (even if they are valid Python) use in example: True is True // True is not False // a is not False

+# Loops and If

 ## if Statements
-Examples:
 ```
 if name == 'Alice':
     print('Hi, Alice.')